 Target Group Outcomes is designed to help schools see their own "gaps" between their lowest performers and the rest of their student body.
 Schools should strive to narrow these gaps by implementing policies and procedures that will best serve the students most in need of support while also improving opportunities for all students.
-In order to support schools and districts in identifying and serving their lowest-performing students, OEA is working with the DPI Data Warehouse team to identify target groups at a student level within WISEdash for Districts.
-This work will take place in the future.
-In the meantime, the Office of Educational Accountability is providing schools and districts a list of students who are included in their report card target groups.
+In order to support schools and districts in identifying and serving their lowest-performing students, students who are likely to be in the target group in future years at a district- and school- level will be displayed on WISEdash for Districts starting in October 2022.
+The new dashboard will be found in the Early Warning area of WISEdash for Districts under Report Card.

+For the report cards, the Office of Educational Accountability is providing schools and districts a list of students who are included in their report card target groups.